davidgsd/AllScan/README.md

 # Release Notes
 **v0.47 2022-01-11**<br>
-Add additional log messages to dbUtils checkTables().
-Change default order of possible allmon.ini locations to look in ../supermon/ prior to /etc/asterisk/ as supermon may be more likely to have valid AMI credentials.
-Update install/update script to update & upgrade OS packages (fixes issue seen on RPi4 w/latest ASL 2.0 where failed to find SQLite php extension).

-**v0.45 2022-01-11**<br>
 Implement User Authentication, User Admin, Login/Logout, User Settings and Cfg Management functions.
 Major refactoring and additions.
 AllScan now defaults public (not logged-in) users to Read-Only access.
 This can be changed to None (no public access), Read/Modify, or to Full (no logins needed).
 Upon install of this version, AllScan will automatically verify the system configuration, create its Database and necessary tables, and when you first visit the allscan url it will prompt you to create an Admin user account, with detailed usage notes.
+Add additional log messages to dbUtils checkTables().
+Change default order of possible allmon.ini locations to look in ../supermon/ prior to /etc/asterisk/ as supermon may be more likely to have valid AMI credentials.
+Update install/update script to update & upgrade OS packages (fixes issue seen on RPi4 w/latest ASL 2.0 where failed to find SQLite php extension).

 **v0.42 2022-01-08**<br>
 JavaScript optimizations.
 Update page Title with node PTT/COS status to allow status to be seen when browser tab is not active.
 Initial checkin of functions supporting base configs, SQLite3 DB and config management, and user authentication and account management (these functions are not yet all integrated into the main controller file).